KevinTheSome/delPack/README.md

-# delPack - Node Modules and Vendor Directory Cleaner
+# delPack - Directory Cleaner

-A powerful command-line tool to find and delete `node_modules` and `vendor` directories, helping you reclaim valuable disk space.
+A powerful command-line tool to find and delete directories based on a configurable list of target directory names.
+Originally designed for `node_modules` and `vendor` directories, now fully customizable.

 ## Features

+- **Configurable targets**: Read directory names to delete from a targets file
 - **Recursive scanning**: Searches through directories recursively from a specified root path
 - **Size calculation**: Calculates and displays the size of each found directory
 - **Dry run mode**: Preview what would be deleted without actually removing anything